makkoncept/pyvoc/README.md

 ### revise a group

 ```
-pyvoc 51 -r
+pyvoc -r 7
 ```

-revise word meaning of vocabulary group 51(if present) in random order.
+Revise word meaning of vocabulary group 7(if present) in random order.

 ---

 ### show group list

 ```
-pyvoc word -l
+pyvoc -l
 ```

-Fetch meaning of word and lists all group numbers along with their size.
+Lists all group numbers along with their size.